backtrace-labs/backtrace-morgue/README.md

 zeros in the beginning.
 Those special group fingerprints can be used in further merge commands to enlargen the group even more.

-Unmerging only accepts real fingerprints and doesn't work with groups.
+Unmerging accepts real fingerprints and groups.
 It separates the fingerprint from the group.
-After the operation it is visible as an independent fingerprint again.
+After the operation the fingerprint is independent again.

 When listing crashes, fingerprint;original can be used to get the original fingerprint from before the grouping process if wanted.